 It is difficult to detect vortices by studying only the density of the polariton condensate (such as shown in Fig.~\ref{fig1}(a)), especially since the vortices are attracted by low-density regions, which are the centers of the unit cells.
 We therefore use the curl of the condensate wave function $\mathbf{\nabla}\times \psi$ to track their positions.
 Indeed, since the quantum fluid described by a complex-valued wavefunction is irrotational, the only points with non-zero curl are the centers of the vortices with zero density \cite{LeggettBook}.
 Figure~\ref{fig2} shows the spatial image of the curl of the condensate wavefunction with a certain number of vortices (red spots) and anti-vortices (blue spots).
 This type of image can be observed immediately after the condensation, and the density of vortices is expected to depend on the quench time via the Kibble-Zurek mechanism.
 However, before studying this dependence, we will focus on the dynamics of these vortices after the condensation.

 Depending on the conditions (in particular, on the characteristic interaction energy after the condensation), these vortices can either freely migrate in the system or become immediately pinned to the potential of the lattice (felt by the vortices via the density of the condensate).
-In the first case, the vortices and anti-vortices, exhibiting random walks, eventually approach each other and annihilate.
+In the first case, the vortices and anti-vortices, exhibiting random walks, eventually approach each other or the boundary of the lattice and annihilate.
 Phase ordering kinetics in such conditions was studied recently for polariton condensates in Ref.~\cite{Mat2017phase}.
-The number of vortices (shown in Fig.~\ref{fig2}(b) with black and red points) decreases over time.
-An exponential decay fit (solid black and red lines) gives a characteristic time of about $330\pm 20$~ps.
+The number of vortices (shown in Fig.~\ref{fig2}(b) with black and red points) decreases over time. \tcr{This decay is expected to be hyperbolic at high densities \cite{vinen1957mutual} (due to vortex-vortex interaction) and then turn to exponential (due to the decay on the boundaries).} An exponential decay fit (solid black and red lines) gives a characteristic time of about $330\pm 20$~ps.
 It means that in a cw experiment all vortices formed during the condensation via the Kibble-Zurek mechanism will disappear before the observation (whose typical time scale is measured in seconds, and not in picoseconds).